Veri Logo

 This can pose a challenge if your health goal is to eat foods that improve your metabolic health.
 But just how do you demystify food packaging to make informed, health-conscious decisions about the products you’re buying?
 How do you avoid falling victim to the health halo effect?

-The health halo effect is any kind of labeling or marketing that gives the perception that a particular food is good for you even when there is little or no evidence to support this claim [1].
+The health halo effect is any labeling or marketing that gives the perception that a particular food is good for you, even when there is little or no evidence to support this claim [1].

 Health halo terms are everywhere, but most people actually don’t know what they mean.
-This is by design: the words are deliberately vague and empty so that you overestimate how healthy a food or beverage is based on a single “positive” health claim.
+This is by design: the words are deliberately vague and empty, so you overestimate how healthy a food or beverage is based on a single “positive” health claim.

 Organic